Turku: Culture

 Cultural venues in Turku include several museums, theatres, cinemas, art galleries, and music.
 Turku offers a variety of cultural events.
 The most important one is the declaration of Christmas Peace on 24 December in the Old Great Square.
 The tradition is about 700 years old.
-Other notable events include the Medieval Market, the Music Festival, the Book Fair, the Film Day, the Animated Film Festival TAFF, the Jazz Festival, the Paavo Nurmi Games of athletics, the Ruisrock rock festival, the Down by the Laituri music festival and the New Performance Turku Biennale.
+Other notable events include the Medieval Market, the Music Festival, the Book Fair, the Film Day, the Animated Film Festival TAFF, the Jazz Festival, the Paavo Nurmi Games of athletics, the Ruisrock rock festival, Kesärauha music festival, the Down by the Laituri music festival and the New Performance Turku Biennale.

 Turku was the European Capital of Culture in 2011, and the city council has approved numerous projects to boost the city's image in preparation for that status.